Betti numbers of Stanley-Reisner rings determine hierarchical Markov degrees: From Betti diagrams to Markov degrees

-Proposition \ref{prop:initial-degree} provides two families of complexes for which the toric ideal $I_M$ has initial degree $2$.
-The first family is the set of all $1$-dimensional complexes $\Delta$, \emph{except} $K_n$.
-Namely, since $\Delta$ is not the complete graph, there is some edge $\{i,j\}\not\in\Delta$, giving a degree $2$ generator $ x_i x_j$ of $I_\Delta$.
-Since $\Delta$ contains every vertex, $\init(I_\Delta)=2$, thus $\init(I_M)=2$.
-(When $\Delta=K_n$, the initial degrees are higher: $\init(I_{K_n})=3$ and $\init(I_M)=4$.)
-The second family is that of disconnected complexes, whose Stanley-Reisner ideals also have initial degree $2$: otherwise, their $1$-skeletons would be $K_n$, which is connected.

-We can say a bit more about the generators of smallest degree in $I_M$. \begin{lemma} Let $D=\init I_M$.
-Then, if $(u_1,\dotsc,u_{d_1})\in\ker M$ with $u_i\in\ker A$ has degree $D$, it is squarefree. \end{lemma} \begin{proof} Labeling the vertices properly so that $x_1$ is as in the proof of Proposition~\ref{prop:initial-degree}, we may assume that $\init(I_A)=D/2$.
+To prove the second claim, we may assume that $\init(I_A)=D/2$.
 Since the degree of any of the $u_i$'s can not be smaller than $D/2$, at most $2$ of the $u_i$'s are non-zero: say, $u_{j}\eqdef u$ and $u_l \eqdef v$.
 There are two cases: $\deg u=\deg v=D/2$, or one of the vectors is $0$ while the other has degree $D$.
 In the first case, each of $u$ and $v$ must be in the Markov basis for $A$.
 By induction on $n$, both are squarefree and thus the concatenation is also squarefree.

-In the second case, since the nonlinear generators of the Stanley-Reisner ideal of the deletion are also minimal generators of the Stanley-Reisner ideal of $\Delta$, we see that having a degree $D$ element in $I_B$ forces $\init I_B=D$.
-The claim now follows by induction on the number of vertices. \end{proof} It is worth noting that one cannot conclude similarly for larger-degree generators of $I_M$; they may or may not be squarefree.
+In the second case, since the nonlinear generators of the Stanley-Reisner ideal of the deletion are also minimal generators of the Stanley-Reisner ideal of $\Delta$, we see that having a degree $D$ element in $I_B$ forces $\init (I_B)=D$.
+The claim now follows by induction on the number of vertices. \end{proof}